-At our firm, James R. Becker, Jr., is a Rule 31 listed mediator.
-This means that he has taken the courses and has the training and experience to serve as a mediator in all civil cases, except family law cases.
+At our firm, James R. Becker, Jr., is a Rule 31 listed mediator and Misty D. Becker is a Rule 31 listed family law mediator.
+This means that they have taken the courses and have the training and experience to serve as a mediator in all civil cases.

 What is mediation?

 Mediation is a form of what is known as “alternative dispute resolution.”
 It is really just a form of negotiation in which a third party, the mediator, goes between the parties to help them reach a resolution of their dispute.
 It is the only form of resolution which allows the parties, instead of a judge, jury or arbitrator, to decide the outcome.
 At the Becker Law Firm, we believe very strongly in the benefits of mediation.
 While we recognize that not every matter is right for mediation, experience has taught that the benefits of mediation are significant.

 Some of the central concepts of mediation are key to making it work.